Matt Duffy Preview, Player Props: Royals vs. Yankees

-Matt Duffy is back in action for the Kansas City Royals versus Carlos Rodon and the New York YankeesSeptember 29 at 8:10 PM ET.
+Matt Duffy -- with a slugging percentage of .391 in his past 10 games, including two extra-base hits -- will be in action for the Kansas City Royals against the New York Yankees, with Michael King on the mound, on October 1 at 3:10 PM ET.

-In his most recent action (on September 24 against the Astros) he went 1-for-4 with a home run and two RBI.
+In his most recent game, he went 1-for-3 with an RBI against the Yankees.

 Sportsbook Promo Codes